Grislow/KnowledgeBase/resources/glossary.md

 ## Luhn Algorithm
 An algorithm that checks the validity of various identification numbers like a credit card number.

+## LBYL
+`LBYL` stands for `Look Before You Leap` and is a coding style that enforces frequently implementing sanity check to reduce the number of runtime errors.

 &nbsp;
 # M